 fever dreams

-Fever Dreams is a short experimental video shot entirely using a thermal camera.
-The work follows a first-person protagonist through a series of restless, overheated moments — tossing in bed, reaching into freezers, seeking relief.
+Fever Dreams is a collection of short experimental videos shot entirely using a thermal camera.
+The works follow a female protagonist through a series of restless, overheated moments—tossing in bed, reaching into freezers, seeking relief.
 The grainy, color-shifting thermal footage captures both the body’s literal temperature and a less visible inner state: insomnia, spiraling thoughts, and the emotional weight of rising heat.

-This piece began during a stretch of sleepless nights in a London heatwave, when I was experiencing hot flashes for the first time.
-As I filmed, I realized I needed to embrace two constraints: the low-resolution nature of current thermographic technology and the absence of sound.
-Through those limitations, I found myself leaning into a kind of silent film aesthetic — rhythmic, visual, internal.
-The result is a personal piece that blends my experiences of aging and anxiety with broader questions about collective climate unease and embodied perception.
+The idea for Fever Dreams began during a stretch of sleepless nights in a London heatwave, when I was experiencing hot flashes for the first time.
+After experimenting with thermal imaging, I chose to embrace the limitations of the medium—its low resolution and ghostly palette.
+What emerged was a visual language rooted in the silent era — stylized, exaggerated, and emotionally charged.
+The project blends personal experiences of aging and anxiety with broader questions about collective climate unease and embodied perception.

-In an era when thermal imaging is used to surveil, diagnose, and detect, Fever Dreams asks what else this technology can show us.
-Can it make heat’s force visible — not only as a metric, but as a feeling?
+In an era when thermal imaging is used to surveil, diagnose, and detect, Fever Dreams asks what else this technology can reveal.
+Can it make heat’s force visible not only as a metric, but as a feeling?

 Dimensions: 1920 x 1080